 This is a program designed to help at-risk students.
-After School Academic Support is supervised by someone who facilitates, monitors, encourages and provides accountability for students after school on Tuesdays, Wednesdays and Thursdays from 3:00 p.m. - 4 p.m.
-Students must sign out or have parent permission if leaving early.
+After School Academic Support is supervised by someone who facilitates, monitors, encourages and provides accountability for students after school on Tuesdays and Thursdays from 3:00 p.m. - 4 p.m.